Aaronpqking/The-Book-Hub/README.md

 Insert screenshot here

 ## Deployment
-The Library App is deployed on Heroku and can be accessed at the following link: [Insert link here]
+The Library App is deployed on Heroku and can be accessed at the following link: [Heroku](https://book-hub-store-project.herokuapp.com)

 ## Quality Coding Standards
 The repository for the Library App follows best practices for file structure, naming conventions, class and id naming conventions, indentation, and commenting.